redstrate/Astra/README.md

 ![screenshot](misc/screenshot.webp?raw=true)

 ## Features
+* Can **bootstrap a new FFXIV installation** if it can't find one.
+You can skip the installer entirely!
 * Can use **native (Windows)** and **Wine-based (macOS, Linux)** versions of FFXIV.
 * You can use **Dalamud**, which is downloaded within the launcher just like XIVQuickLauncher.
 * Can connect to the **official Square Enix servers** _as well_ as **Sapphire servers**.